GaryIsmay/GaryIsmay/README.md

 - 👋 Hi, I’m @GaryIsmay
-- 👀 iOS Developer based in Lytham St Annes
+- 👀 iOS Developer based in the north west of England

 <!---